hjgode/setbtscanner/README.md

 	HKLM,"Software\Intermec\SSKeyWedge","UseCharSend",0x00000000,"0"
 	HKLM,"Software\Intermec\SSKeyWedge","sendcharbychar",0x00010001,1

-setBTscanner association is not saved in the registry.
+The setBTscanner communcations port association is not saved in the registry.
 The connection is only valid until a reboot.
 Therefor setBTscanner will be launched by the lnk file in the StartUp folder on every reboot of the device.

 If you need to change the default COMx port you have to edit pswdm0c.xml (BtPort) and the registry (comport).